heussd/dotfiles/README.md

 # dotfiles
-In the great tradition of sharing dotfiles this repository contains various configuration files for Unix and Linux software.
+In the great tradition of sharing dotfiles, this repository contains various configuration files for Unix and Linux software.